sir-Xris/dsa-homework/README.md

 No benchmark test...

 use a frequency array to construct Huffman tree.

-Only accept ASCII characters.
+## Homework 2

+See homework-2/README.md

+## Midterm Examination

+See midterm/README.md

+## Kruskal's Algorithm

+`Accepted' Oriented Program.
+Homework tells us input data's ranges, so I just simply implemented Kruskal with limited array.

+And disjoint set at the same time.

+Should I implement Prim's algorithm at the same time?

+It depends.

 ## Quicksort and Binary Search